grapeot/CarFinder/README.md

 - **Docker-Ready**: Optimized for deployment with a multi-stage Dockerfile and single-process/single-port configuration.
 - **Robustness**: Built-in **Exponential Backoff** retry logic to gracefully handle API rate limits and model overloads.

+## 🧠 Design Philosophy: Workflow over Plumbing

+Dream Car Finder is a showcase of the **AI Architect** mindset.
+By leveraging the comprehensive AI capabilities of [AI Builder Space](https://space.ai-builders.com), the project focuses entirely on designing high-value AI workflows rather than managing low-level infrastructure.

+Key AI orchestrations integrated via AI Builder Space:
+- **Strategic Reasoning**: Analyzing vague user feedback to synthesize a precise "Design Genome."
+- **Evolutionary Creativity**: Generating subsequent design iterations by cross-referencing user preferences with previous visual outputs.
+- **Multimodal Feedback**: Real-time voice-to-text transcription to lower the barrier for design iteration.

+By offloading the "plumbing" (authentication, model scaling, deployment) to the [AI Architect course](https://www.superlinear.academy/c/aa/)'s native ecosystem, the development energy was directed toward what matters most: **the active discovery loop and user experience.**

 ## 🛠️ Tech Stack

 - **Backend**: FastAPI (Python)